Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Lateral Stability

-The Nike Invincible 3 is a popular premium daily trainer.
-Designed to handle those easy-paced miles, it combines Nike's bouncy ZoomX foam with a supportive upper and a robust outsole, providing an enjoyable yet stable ride.
-Whether you're looking for an option for easy runs or a shoe that can handle some strides, this shoe delivers a blend of comfort and energy to keep you moving through most of your easy mileage.
+The Nike Invincible 3 is a classic high-stack cushioned trainer.
+Designed to handle those steady-paced miles, it combines Nike's bouncy ZoomX foam with a supportive upper and a robust outsole, providing a secure and enjoyable ride.
+Whether you're looking for an option for easy runs or a shoe that can pick up the pace when you need it, the Invincible 3 delivers a blend of comfort and energy to keep you moving through most of your training sessions.

 Our Verdict

-The Nike Invincible 3 is mediocre for marathon racing due to its heavier weight, which detracts from its good energy return and stability.
+The Nike Invincible 3 isn't the best option for marathon racing due to its heavier weight, which detracts from its good energy return and stability.
 It also lacks a carbon plate, which is common in high-performance marathon shoes.
+On the plus side, it's quite stable, helping you maintain good form.

 Pros